gongybable/gongybable.github.io/pages/System_Design/knowledge_base/index.md

         Disadvantages
         - Not accurately predicting which items are likely to be needed in the future can result in reduced performance than without refresh-ahead.

+- Cache eviction policies
+    - First In First Out
+    - Last In First Out
+    - Least Recently Used
+    - Most Recently Used
+    - Least Frequently Used
+    - Random Replacement

 - Disadvantages
     - Need to maintain consistency between caches and the source of truth such as the database through cache invalidation.
     - Cache invalidation is a difficult problem, there is additional complexity associated with when to update the cache.
     - Need to make application changes such as adding Redis or memcached.

+### Consistent Hashing
+Consistent hashing is a very useful strategy for distributed caching system and DHTs.
+It allows us to distribute data across a cluster in such a way that will minimize reorganization when nodes are added or removed.
+Hence, the caching system will be easier to scale up or scale down.

+- Can be used in sharding DB management
+- Can be used in distribued cache management

+In Consistent Hashing, objects are mapped to the same host if possible.
+When a host is removed from the system, the objects on that host are shared by other hosts; when a new host is added, it takes its share from a few hosts without touching other’s shares.

+- Given a list of cache servers, hash them to integers in the range.
+- To map a key to a server,
+    - Hash it to a single integer.
+    - Move clockwise on the ring until finding the first cache it encounters.
+    - That cache is the one that contains the key.
+See animation below as an example: key1 maps to cache A; key2 maps to cache C.

+The real data is essentially randomly distributed and thus may not be uniform.
+It may make the keys on caches unbalanced.

+To handle this issue, we add “virtual replicas” for caches.
+Instead of mapping each cache to a single point on the ring, we map it to multiple points on the ring, i.e. replicas.
+This way, each cache is associated with multiple portions of the ring.

+If the hash function “mixes well,” as the number of replicas increases, the keys will be more balanced.

 ### Asynchronism
 1. Pre-Compute the Time Consuming Requests